Vladimir Urin: Political involvement

 In March 2014, Urin joined a host of other Russian arts and cultural figures in signing an open letter of support for Vladimir Putin's politics in Ukraine and Crimea.
 Signatories stated that they "firmly state support for the position of the president of the Russian Federation" in the region.
-The letter was posted on the website of Russia's culture ministry on March 12, 2014 few days before the annexation of Crimea by the Russian Federation.
+The letter was posted on the website of Russia's culture ministry on March 12, 2014, few days before the annexation of Crimea by the Russian Federation.

 In February 2022, Urin was among the signatories of a petition by cultural leaders calling on Putin to stop the ongoing Russo-Ukrainian War.
 The petition states: "We call on everyone on whom it depends, all sides of the conflict, to stop the armed action, and to sit at the table for negotiations.
 We call for the preservation of the highest value – human life."
 Other signatories included Vladimir Spivakov, Konstantin Raikin, Yevgeny Mironov, Valery Fokin and Alisa Freindlich.
+On November 30, 2023, he resigned from his position as director of the Bolshoi Theater in Moscow without explanation.